ThomasR/Skatalysator/ui/svg-cardio/README.md

 let svgText = generateDeck({ template, debug: false });
 ```

 This works in Node or in the browser.
-See [demoPage-inline.html](demoPage-inline.html) for a usage example.
+See [demoPage-inline.html](https://thomasr.github.io/Skatalysator/ui/svg-cardio/demoPage-inline.html) for a usage example.
-You can quickly spin up a webserver using `npx serve .`, and then open [localhost:3000/demoPage-inline.html](http://localhost:3000/demoPage-inline.html) in your browser.

 *I know this is not ideal…